Mackenzie-Frey/little_shop/README.md

 # Little Shop

-Little Shop is an e-commerce platform for selling local artisan goods.
-The site allows users to add items to their cart and to check-out their cart in order to purchase the items from a merchant.
-Users have the ability to register with an account, which saves their profile and orders to the database.
-Merchants have the ability to log-in, in order to add items to their inventories, edit existing items, enable/disable items, and fulfill orders.
-Admin users have access to alter the status' of other merchant and registered users, including the ability to enable/disable a registered user/merchant's account.
-Admin users also have access to additional analytics and the ability to cancel orders.
+An e-commerce site which utilizes Ruby on Rails and a PostgreSQL database to provide authorization and authentication to admins, merchants, and users.
+The application integrates functionality for creating items, adding them to the cart, and checking out.
+Users are able to add items to their cart, check-out, and review their order history.
+Merchants are able to add additional items to their inventory, edit existing items, enable/disable items, and fulfill orders.
+Admins have the ability to to enable/disable other users and view additional business intelligence data.

 ## [View Little Shop in Production](https://boutique-orders.herokuapp.com/)